To kafe tis Charas: Music

 The show features an eclectic soundtrack which makes heavy use of tracks from classic movies, as well as mid-20th century Greek and foreign hits and classical music.
 Alan Silvestri, Joaquin Rodrigo and Jon Brion play a lot through the series.
-For example, in a scene where Aglaia performs voodoo, in order to make Periandros fall in love with her, Halloween (1978 movie) theme song plays in the background.
+For example, in a scene where Aglaia performs voodoo, in order to make Periandros fall in love with her, Halloween theme song plays in the background.
 A number of songs were also composed and recorded by various prominent Greek artists especially for the series, with lyrics written by Haris Romas.